The specialisation imaging and in vitro diagnostics is part of the Master's in Biomedical Engineering.

-Would you like to develop and improve techniques for visualizing and interpreting the processes in cells and bodies?
+Would you like to develop and improve techniques for visualising and interpreting the processes in cells and bodies?
 Then you should opt for the track Imaging and in vitro Diagnostics.
 After finishing your studies, you could work as a researcher, engineer, advisor or (project) manager at a wide variety of organisations, such as innovative (medical) technology companies and research institutes.
 In the end, you will contribute to innovative developments that are aimed to benefit the healthcare industry.

-The first year of the specialization Imaging and in vitro Diagnostics of Biomedical Engineering consists of compulsory courses and electives that are pre-structured fit to this track, supplemented by a free choice of electives.
+The first year of the specialisation Imaging and in vitro Diagnostics of Biomedical Engineering consists of compulsory courses and electives that are pre-structured fit to this track, supplemented by a free choice of electives.
 In the second year you will do an internship and complete your master thesis.
 Below you can read more about the curriculum and what you will learn.

 The career aspirations of students who follow the track Imaging & in vitro Diagnostics differ.
 Some prefer to work as a reseacher or scientist, whereas others are interested in pursuing a career as an engineer, project or R&D manager.
 Read more about the career opportunities.

-If you are interested to sign up for our track Imaging and in vitro Diagnostics, you will have to sign up for the Master's Programma Biomedical Engineering first.
+If you are interested to sign up for our track Imaging and in vitro Diagnostics, you will have to sign up for the Master's in Biomedical Engineering first.
 Students that obtained or that are about to obtain their diploma outside of the Netherlands can take part in our eligibility check, giving an indication of their chances of being admitted.
 Find out more about admission here.